 This distinction is not generally made in the media; as one will see articles like “the ten safest cars on the road.”
 But those are drawn from crash tests, not real-world insurance claims and fatality/injury figures.
 Perhaps “theoretically safest cars” is better.
 Wenzel’s presentations also do a great job of showing the complexity of car safety — e.g., that there’s more to it than sheer mass (there’s a weak relationship between weight and car safety, he notes, unless one accounts for the manufacturer; in other words, the quality of vehicle design seems more important than sheer size).

 This entry was posted on Tuesday, March 31st, 2009 at 6:05 am and is filed under Cars, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.